Linda Tracey Brandon: Early life and education

 Brandon was born in Michigan in 1955 and is a graduate of the University of Michigan and New York University School of Law.
+According to a gallery profile on 1stdibs, Brandon received an award for her animated films during her undergraduate studies.

+Career

-She received an honor award for her work in hand-drawn animated films as part of her undergraduate studies.
-Brandon later worked as a radio news reporter for WUOM-FM in Ann Arbor, Michigan, and as a television reporter and anchorwoman for WILX-TV in Jackson, Michigan.
+Brandon worked as a radio news reporter for WUOM-FM in Ann Arbor, Michigan, and as a television reporter and anchorwoman for WILX-TV in Jackson, Michigan.
 She worked as a lawyer in New York City before relocating to Arizona.
+Brandon later worked as a representational painter using oils and graphic media.

+Publications

 She is the author of the children's book The Little Flower Girl.

-Brandon is the grandniece of British silent movie director and actor Bert Tracy.
+Art training

 She studied under several representational/realist drawing and painting teachers through the years.
 In New York, she took an illustration course at the Parsons New School for Design.
 After a move to Arizona, she took classes at the Scottsdale Artists' School, where she periodically teaches painting and drawing.